customerio/customerio-ios/README.md

 Before you can use the Customer.io SDK, you need to initialize it.
 Any calls that you make to the SDK before you initialize it are ignored.

-There are two ways to initialize the SDK and it all depends on how you decide to use the SDK:
+There are two ways to initialize the SDK.
+The method you use depends on how you want to use the SDK:

 1. Singleton, shared instance (the quick and easy way):